mailejim/mailejim.github.io/_pages/about.md

 ---

-I am an undergraduate student at the Massachusetts Institute of Technology (MIT) studying biological engineering.
+I am a current undergraduate student at the Massachusetts Institute of Technology (MIT) studying biological engineering.
 Over the past few years, I have worked in synthetic biology and RNA sequencing analysis.
 Currently I am at Alnylam Pharmaceuticals working on RNA interference oligonucleotide research.

 I am passionate about solving medical problems with novel ideas in biology, chemistry, and engineering.
 I am interested in drug delivery, human diseases, and nucleotide engineering.